eddiesholl/show-coordinates-nextjs/README.md

 After messing around for a while, the `mapbox-gl` instance is not fully and cleanly mocked when the `Map` React component is rendered in a unit test.
 It generates some runtime error output on the test console.
 Some options are to mock one layer higher up, at the `react-map-gl` dependency level, or to yank a copy of a full mapbox [mock](https://github.com/visgl/react-map-gl/tree/master/test/src/utils/mapbox-gl-mock)

 The function for generating random coordinates can only be tested in a limited way right now.
 To make sure values are valid, you have to just run the test lots of times.
 An improvement would be a function that accepts a random number generator.
 You can then pass in a function for exersizing boundary cases, like a 0 or a 1, and make sure the coordinates generated for these are valid.

+There is no bounds checking on the bounding box passed to `coordinatesInBbox`.
+This would be a useful addition, and would be essential if the bounding box was being passed in via query params.

+I didn't get to check the actual JSON response in my API unit test, it requires some more mocking to access it.